JLESC/jlesc.github.io/_projects/extreme_scale_workflows.md

 knowledge about the input and output expected from an application and how it should be exposed to the user.
 This knowledge enables CoSS to optimize data formatting and placement to best fit user’s requirements, storage space, and performance.
-Matthieu Dorier presented a concept paper at the SC17 PDSW workshop that introduces the idea of contract-based storage systems and presents some of the opportunities it offers, in order to motivate further research in this direction.
+Matthieu Dorier presented a concept paper at the SC17 PDSW workshop~\cite{dorier_pdsw17}
+that introduces the idea of contract-based storage systems and presents some of the opportunities it offers, in order to motivate further research in this direction.